 Now, let’s decide our markup percentages.
 You can adjust markup using the + and – buttons:

 In this example, we'll use these markup percentages:

 These percentages will be used to calculate the markup for all of the material and labor costs in the project.
 Let's see how the markup gets calculated, in dollars:

 Materials- $500 x 50% = $250

 Labor- $100 x 25% = $25

-Meaning that the total costs for this part (including the markup) will be:
+The total costs for the project will be:

 Materials- $500 + $250 = $750

 Now you see how markup is applied to your parts.
 You can set your default markup percentages (so you don’t have to change them for each project) in Options-> Miscellaneous.